killtheliterate/dotvim/README.md

 ## Special Tipz & Powerz
 This is how I deal with my editor setup.
 I keep all my configuration in a repo, which includes submodules.
+My vimrc is meant to be symlinked from my home directory, an obvious step which is naming the link with a dot.

 ## Included plugins
 * Auto Pairs